Scaling event-driven systems with RabbitMQ

 API Gateway handles authentication, routing, and rate limiting

-Payment Service publishes events to Kafka for async processing
+Payment Service publishes events to RabbitMQ for async processing

 Worker services consume events for validation and settlement